-- Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water - Turbidity Relates to a condition where suspended particles are present in the water.
-Turbidity measurements are a way to describe the level of "cloudiness" of the water. - pCi/l Picocuries per liter.
-A measure of radiation. - ppb parts per billion or micrograms per liter - ppm parts per million or milligrams per liter
+- ♦ Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - ♦ Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - ◆ Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow - ♦ Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water - ◆ Turbidity Relates to a condition where suspended particles are present in the water.
+Turbidity measurements are a way to describe the level of "cloudiness" of the water. - ♦ pCi/I Picocuries per liter.
+A measure of radiation. - ◆ ppb parts per billion or micrograms per liter - ◆ ppm parts per million or milligrams per liter of these compounds does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling: